-It’s a lifestyle I can’t comprehend, but that’s reality for them.
-Despite all odds, the locals I encountered during my time in this beautiful country were nothing but kind, happy and incredibly hard working.
+My privilege means that this lifestyle is one that I can’t comprehend, but that’s reality for them.
+Despite all odds, the locals I encountered during my time in this beautiful country were nothing but kind and incredibly hard working.

 Around 80% of Indians are Hindu; 14% Islamic, and 6% classified as other (Christian, Sikh, Buddhism etc).

 For the majority of citizens, Indian culture relies heavily on spirituality.
 For those who are Hindu, their religion is based on the concept that human and animal spirits come back to earth to live in many different forms.
 They believe that hierarchy is dependent on their behaviour as a human being, as well as in their past life.

 They believe in an array of different gods and worship them on a daily basis in the comfort of their own home, in temples and in sacred locations such as the Ganges River, in Varanasi.

 Along with Hinduism, India was the birthplace of 3 other major religions – Sikhism, Jainism and Buddhism – making it one of the most spiritual locations on earth.